roshnii20/CI-CD/README.md

 STEP 2: Create a buildspec.yml, appspec.yml, and index.html on your Virtual Machine and push it to your CodeCommit repository from your Virtual Machine

 A buildspec is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build.
-An appspec is a YAML-formatted or JSON-formatted file used by CodeDeploy to manage a deployment.
 Index.html is an index file that will show up a webpage when our pipeline is executed successfully

-*I have added all these files in this repository*
+*I have added both these files in this repository*

 STEP 3: Create a new build